- Free delivery over £40

 How to reduce the risk of altitude sickness

-Acclimatise by ascending slowly with overnight stops at regular intervals.
+- Acclimatise by ascending slowly with overnight stops at regular intervals.

-If you plan to climb more than 500 metres (1,500 feet) during one day, then descend back 500 metres to sleep.
+- If you climb more than 500 metres (1,500 feet) during one day, descend 500 metres before sleeping

 Symptoms of mild early acute mountain sickness

-Fatigue and general weakness.
+- Fatigue and general weakness

-Dizziness and a feeling of being light-headed.
+- Dizziness and a feeling of being light-headed

 Emergency situations requiring immediate descent